Hamburger

 • Limit or ban the use of mandatory arbitration for certain claims, although some of these laws are being challenged.

-In particular, employers are seeing more laws restricting the use of arbitration agreements and non-disclosure agreements for harassment and discrimination claims.
-The Ending Forced Arbitration of Sexual Assault and Sexual Harassment Act took effect in 2022, and President Biden signed the Speak Out Act limiting the enforceability of pre-dispute nondisclosure and nondisparagement clauses for sexual assault and sexual harassment.
-Various states, including California, Maine, Oregon and Washington, passed similar laws limiting the use of nondisclosure provisions.
+Employers are also seeing more laws restricting the use of arbitration agreements and non-disclosure agreements for harassment and discrimination claims.
+The federal Ending Forced Arbitration of Sexual Assault and Sexual Harassment Act and Speak Out Act took effect in 2022.
+More recently, the NLRB held that non-disparagement and confidentiality provisions may violate federal labor law.
+Various states have also enacted laws limiting the use of nondisclosure provisions.

-States and localities also continue to enact laws to address equal pay issues.
+In addition, states and localities continue to enact laws to address equal pay issues.
 For example, laws may ban salary history inquiries, prohibit retaliation against an employee for discussing wages or compensation with another employee, require pay data reporting or mandate certain job posting and compensation disclosures.
-In 2022, various states and localities (eg, California, New York City, New York, Washington) adopted salary posting and/or reporting requirements.

 Venezuela